open-sdg/open-sdg/docs/configuration.md

 decimal_separator: ','
 ```

+NOTE: This setting is most likely not needed, because Open SDG will automatically take advantage of browsers' ability to format numbers for the current language.
+You should only use this setting if the automatic behavior is not working for you.

 ### disclaimer

 _Optional_: This setting controls the content of the disclaimer that appears at the top of each page.
 If you are not happy with the default ("ALPHA: This is a development website.
 We welcome your feedback.") then you can use something like the following example configuration: